 Another way to broaden your data is to take advantage of product category hierarchy.
 When implementing Enhanced Ecommerce, you will notice a field called “category.”
 In reality, these are five dimensions in one.
 Instead of just populating this field with one category name, you can add up to five levels separated by slashes (/).
 The slashes will separate the string into usable dimensions in Google Analytics:

 For example, we would be able to populate “category” with a value such as, “Clothing/Casual/Shirts/Womens/Petite” instead of just “Clothing.”

 Custom Dimensions for Products

-If those still are not enough fields to get the details you need in your reports, there is also an option of sending custom dimensions and metrics with the ecommerce data.
+If those still are not enough fields to get the details you need in your reports, there is also an option of sending custom dimensions and metrics with the commerce data.
 Along with user-, session- and hit-scoped dimensions, Google Analytics also has the product scope.

 So now that we have “Clothing/Casual/Shirts/Womens/Petite” and possibly “Purple” as the variant, we can add custom dimensions for more detail like “Medium,” “Summer 2015 Collection,” and “Stripes and Plaids.”
 Custom metrics are also available to implement metrics like cart value.

-With data from consistent field values, data import, product hierarchy and product-level custom dimensions, you’ll have more cohesive reporting and more opportunities for catching trends and insights.
-Not only will these points be useful for standard and custom reports, but you will be able to use the dimensions throughout in advanced segments, custom alerts and view filters.
+With data from consistent field values, data import, product hierarchy, and product-level custom dimensions, you’ll have more cohesive reporting and more opportunities for catching trends and insights.
+Not only will these points be useful for standard and custom reports, but you will be able to use the dimensions throughout in advanced segments, custom alerts, and view filters.